 A recent study found that approximately 60% of the nonprofits surveyed had budgets dedicated specifically to advertising.
 Of those organizations, the median annual advertising spend was $12,000.

-It’s important to note that nonprofits hardly need to dedicate that amount to achieve great results with dedicated advertising efforts.
-In fact, an organization that we’ll discuss later in this piece spent a few hundred dollars on advertising and saw an almost 2000% return on their investment using digital advertising.
+It’s important to note that not every nonprofit needs to spend that amount to achieve great results.
+In fact, one nonprofit spent a few hundred dollars on digital advertising and saw an almost 2,000% return on their investment!

-What are the main challenges with nonprofit advertising?
+What are the biggest challenges with nonprofit advertising?

 Because nonprofit advertising is a paid effort, organizations tend to run into a few recurring challenges:

 - Limited budget to dedicate to advertising.
-The hesitation from the previous bullet point means that oftentimes, nonprofits are working with smaller-than-ideal advertising budgets.
-This can limit what the organization is able to accomplish with nonprofit advertising, especially if they’re unfamiliar with conducting campaigns.
+Even those nonprofits that decide to dedicate funds toward advertising often dedicate too little.
+This means that many nonprofits are working with smaller-than-ideal advertising budgets.
+This can limit what the organization is able to accomplish with their advertising, especially if they’re also new to running campaigns.

 - Lack of awareness around their target audience.
 When a nonprofit isn’t familiar with the target audience for its advertising campaigns, it could end up targeting ads to individuals who are unlikely to engage.
 Or, they could end up sending ads that don’t resonate with the audience they’re targeting, making the ads unconvincing.
 This can lead to wasted advertising spend for nonprofits already working with tight budgets.

-While the paid nature of advertising can send up red flags for some nonprofit professionals, there is a clear argument to be made for continued investment into such campaigns.
+While the paid nature of advertising can create hesitations for some nonprofit professionals, there is a clear argument to be made for continued investment in these campaigns.

-Even if your nonprofit is facing any of the nonprofit advertising challenges mentioned in the previous section, there’s a clear argument for increasing your organization’s advertising budget if possible.
-That’s because of the many benefits of well-run nonprofit advertising campaigns, which include the ability to:
+Even if your nonprofit is facing the challenges mentioned in the previous section, there are strong reasons for increasing your organization’s advertising budget.
+Without advertising, you won't be able to:

 - Increase the reach of your nonprofit and mission.
-With advertising campaigns, you’re able to target new audiences that your nonprofit hasn’t engaged with previously.
-This could be in new geographic locations, new demographics, or something else.
-Ad campaigns also allow you to target those new audiences in a smart way—targeting your ads to potential new supporters who have a high likelihood of converting.
-For example, an animal shelter might use geofencing to target animal lovers at a dog park with a message about their volunteer program.
+With effective advertising campaigns, you’re able to target new audiences that your nonprofit hasn’t yet engaged with.
+This could be in new geographic locations, new demographics, or another market you're competing to capture.
+Ad campaigns also allow you to target those new audiences in a smart way — by sending ads to those who have a high likelihood of converting.
+An especially effective campaign is a donor abandonment campaign, where you only send ads to those who already reached your donation page.

-- Achieve major returns on a low-cost effort.
+- Achieve major returns on low-cost efforts.
 With digital advertising, you can spend a few hundred dollars on a campaign and raise thousands on behalf of your nonprofit in return.
-Because you have the ability to segment your audience and target those who have the highest chance of engaging with your cause, you’ll increase the likelihood of capturing additional supporters and retaining existing ones.
+Because you have the ability to segment your audience and target those who have the highest chance of engaging with your cause, you’ll increase the likelihood of capturing additional supporters while retaining existing ones.

 - Automate your campaigns.
 With digital advertising, you can set your campaigns up and leave them for the duration of the effort.
 Some digital advertising platforms allow you to fully automate parts of the process, saving your team valuable time.
 For example, you might set up automated ads to appear for supporters and prospects who abandon your website.
 This recaptures them with only front-end time invested from your team.